mrblog/segmed-project/README.md

 Click or tap the "Tag Photo" button to tag a photo.

 The app shows a photo title as the metadata.

+## Notes

+* The request did not stress user account management and therefore, especially with a timeline of 24-48 hours, I did not include a complete account registration system in the scope.
+The scaffolding for such a service is there and could be added.

+* In order to make it very easy to run/reproduce the result, I limit the dependencies.
+Specifically there is no dependency on setting up a full relational database, Mysql or otherwise.
+  Instead, the app uses a simple filesystem based key-store.
+This could be refactored to use a real database in the repository dependency of the REST API server.

+* The one metadata item on Photos is a title to demonstrate handling of metadata.
+This could be augmented with any additional metadata of interest.